Building Home Beware Builder Grade Materials

 How Are They Used?

-- Flooring: Often involves basic carpeting or laminate.
+Flooring Often involves basic carpeting or laminate.

-- Cabinets: Typically made from particle board with a veneer finish.
+Cabinets Typically made from particle board with a veneer finish.

-- Countertops: Often laminate or basic tile.
+Countertops Often laminate or basic tile.

-- Fixtures: Standard models that prioritize function over style.
+Fixtures Standard models that prioritize function over style.

-Example: Imagine a new kitchen with laminate countertops and basic cabinetry.
+Imagine a new kitchen with laminate countertops and basic cabinetry.
 While functional, these options lack the durability and aesthetic appeal of granite or solid wood.

 🔍 Builder Grade vs. Premium Materials